 For a moist coconut flour cake, I recommend you insert a skewer in the center of the cake after 20 minutes and keep checking every 5 minutes for 30 minutes.

 Your cake is ready when a little to no crumb sticks on the skewer.
 Overbaking your coconut flour cake would make it very dry, so be careful about timing.

-Used a smaller cake pan, less than 9 inches in diameter.
+- Using a smaller cake pan, less than 9 inches in diameter.

-Baked on regular mode – usually, baking time will be closer to 30-35 minutes.
+- Baking on regular mode – usually, baking time will be closer to 30-35 minutes.

-Didn’t add enough coconut flour.
+- Didn’t add enough coconut flour.

-Does this cake has an eggy taste?
+Does this cake have an eggy taste?